lambert-x/RVC_Segmentation/README.md

 - [x] Upload codes and configs.

-- [ ] Instructions for preparing datasets.
+- [x] Instructions for preparing datasets.

 - [ ] Instructions for training and testing.

 ## Installing Requirements

 Please refer to [FAN/segmentation](https://github.com/NVlabs/FAN/tree/master/segmentation)

+## Preparing Datasets

+You may refer to the instruction provided in the official github [repo](https://github.com/ozendelait/rvc_devkit/tree/master/segmentation) to prepare the datasets from scratch.
+A fully-processed version is also available at this [link](https://drive.google.com/drive/folders/1AE9gnlWquRB1rJ8CiPQ0flNOq8CtXtU_?usp=sharing), which is for research purpose only.
+Please refer to the official usage rules of each dataset.

 ## Citation